Malaysian housing project stresses jobs, food to tackle slums

 Too often, slum dwellers are pushed out by new construction in cities, IRIS managing director Tan Say Jim told Reuters in a telephone interview about ways to rejuvenate urban slums.

-A better alternative may often be to demolish one-story shacks and build four-story blocks on the site for the slum dwellers, he said.
+A better alternative may often be to demolish one-storey shacks and build four-storey blocks on the site for the slum dwellers, he said.
 That can free up city space for everything from job-creating shops to schools, as well as rooftop greenhouses or fish tanks for aquaculture.

 "We can put up buildings very quickly and build economic activity," he said.
 He said African nations including Senegal were interested in the idea.
 IRIS's turnover in the year to March was about $175 million.